This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 There are several types of cabins onboard the Scarlet Lady (over 90% have ocean views) and we were fortunate enough to have a Sea Terrace room.
 As we haven’t been on a proper cruise before, we weren’t sure what to expect but were pleasantly surprised.

-You can also use the tablet to requesthousekeeping to transform your bed into an L-shaped sofa, giving you much more room inside your cabin.
+You can also use the tablet to request housekeeping to transform your bed into an L-shaped sofa, giving you much more room inside your Virgin Voyages Scarlet Lady cabin.

 First night aboard Virgin Voyages Scarlet Lady

-Our particular sailing disembarked at 7pm, so for the first evening, after the champagne welcome, we had our first meal in The Wake (see our dedicated Food and Drink section) and a glimpse of Portsmouth and the iconic Spinnaker Tower disappeared into the background as we headed out to the English Channel.
+Our particular sailing disembarked at 7pm, so for the first evening, after the champagne welcome, we had our first meal in The Wake (see our dedicated Food and Drink section).
+We had our final glimpse of Portsmouth and the iconic Spinnaker Tower as we headed out to the English Channel.

-Virgin Voyages Scarlet Lady – Restaurants and food
+Virgin Voyages Scarlet Lady – Food and Restaurants Review

-So who are we to disagree as we made it our mission to try every place onboard during the five days we spent on the Scarlet Lady – and remember, all food is included (apart from a few add ons which are all clearly labelled on the printed or app menus).
+We made it our mission to try every place onboard Virgin Voyages during the five days we spent on the Scarlet Lady – and remember, all food on board Virgin Voyages is included (apart from a few add ons which are all clearly labelled on the printed or Virgin Voyages app menus).

-There are 6 main signature restaurants onboard where booking in advance via the app is recommended (although most do take walk-ins).
+There are 6 main signature Scarlet Lady restaurants where booking in advance via the app is recommended (although most do take walk-ins).
 As you’d expect, the food in each was exceptional and a gastronomic delight – we could write loads about each but here is our quick guide:

 Make sure you have room for their starters as the avocado toast is a thing of beauty and the mushroom bruschetta is chock full of fungi flavour.